What percentage of your home is occupied by clutter? What does it cost you?

 Go into each room and estimate the percentage of space that is taken up by clutter.
 Include space on book shelves, space under the beds, the built-in shelves and cupboards/wardrobes.
 Don’t make rash estimations, take some time.
 Try to take a ‘stranger’s point-of-view’ – this can help to make your estimations more neutral and objective.

-Write the estimated percentage behind each room on your list.
+Write the estimated percentage behind each room and storage area on your list.

-Add up the percentages per room, then divide the sum by the number of rooms (see example below).
+Add up the percentages per room/area, then divide the sum by the number of rooms/areas (see example below).
 The result is the average amount of clutter per area in your home.
 It’s also the percentage of the monthly mortgage or the rent that is eaten up by the clutter in your home!

 My personal example:

 I did the exercise and expected a very low clutter-percentage, something like 1 or 2 %.
-After all, I am a professional declutterer, thus my home should be a rather clutterfree!
+After all, I am a professional professional, thus my home should be a rather clutterfree!

 This is my list of our rooms and the results of my clutter-percentage estimation: